 Do you do in-home massage or travel for massage?At this time I am not taking on new in-home clients.

 What are your cancellation policies?
 I extend the courtesy of a first time free pass in the event of a late cancellation.
-After the first time free pass is extended, you will be charged 50% of service price for cancellations within 24 hours and 100% for no shows.
+After the first time free pass is extended, you will be charged 50% of service price for cancellations within 24 hours.
+No shows are charged 100% of the session.
 True emergencies, such as illness, are exceptions as long as I am notified no less than 4 hours before the scheduled session.

 Late Arrivals: If you arrive late for your appointment, your session may be shortened to avoid impacting the next client’s appointment.
 If you are more than twenty minutes late, I will determine if there is enough time to start the session.
 The fee of your original scheduled appointment applies.
 Thank you for your understanding & courtesy.

-Should I tip for massage or private yoga?No, but thank you!
-I do not accept tips as I work for myself and set my own prices.
+Should I tip for massage?It is up to you, but tips are never expected.
 Your referral and good word is the best tip I can receive!

 Where do you teach yoga?I currently teach yoga classes online.
 Please visit the Yoga Schedule page on my website.

 Where do you do massage?I operate out of Tribe Healing Arts in Roscoe Village -1819-21 W Belmont Ave, Chicago, IL 60657

 When are your bodywork sessions?Currently my private practice is part-time.
-I see clients on Tuesdays, Thursdays & Fridays.
+I see clients on Tuesdays, Thursdays.
 You can see what's available HERE.
 If you want to book on another day, please email me directly.
 Subject to availability, I might have other openings on my schedule.